mozilla/taar/README.md

 ```

 Alternately, if you've got GNUMake installed, you can just run `make test` which will do all of that for you and run flake8 on the codebase.

+There are additional integration tests and a microbenchmark available
+in `tests/test_integration.py`.
+See the source code for more
+information.